-We have partnered with the UT Center for International Education and the EuroScholars program to offer students the opportunity to conduct research abroad at one of 9 top European research universities.
+We have partnered with the UT Center for International Education to offer three unique opportunities for UT students to conduct research abroad!

 If multiple students pursue the scholarship for the same semester, a competition will be held and additional information will be sought from each applicant.